ThinkbotsAreFree/Birdy/README.md

 Messages are published on channels.
 Channels are simply **strings**.

-Peers receive only messages that were published on channels they subscribed to.
+Units receive only messages that were published on channels they subscribed to.

-To subscribe to a new channel, a peer must execute the *subscribe* command `{`.
+To subscribe to a new channel, a unit must execute the *subscribe* command `{`.
 To unsubscribe, the *unsubscribe* command `}` must be executed.
 Obviously, curly braces don't have to be balanced, because these two commands are independent.
 ```
 | global + please listen to #1 { dynamic.&1
 ```
-At startup, this peer is configured to listen to the `global` channel.
+At startup, this unit is configured to listen to the `global` channel.

 If it receives a `please listen to subch1` message, it will subscribe to the `dynamic.subch1` channel, and will start receiving messages published on this channel too.

 ### Channel patterns

-It is possible to configure a peer to listen to every channel that matches a pattern.
+It is possible to configure a unit to listen to every channel that matches a pattern.

 For example, `{ ch.#A` means "subscribe to every channel that matches `ch.#A`".
 With this subscription, when a message is received on channel `ch.bar`, the variable `A` will contain `bar`.

-### Peers creation
+### Units creation

-The *create peer* command `*` takes its argument and makes a new peer out of it.
+The *create unit* command `*` takes its argument and makes a new unit out of it.
 ```
 | global
 + make greeter #1
 * [| from user + ]$1[ > hello]
 ```
-When this peer receives a `make greeter hey` message, it will create the following peer:
+When this unit receives a `make greeter hey` message, it will create the following unit:
 ```
 | from user + hey > hello
 ```
-Notice how I didn't escape the `$1` value insertion in the *create peer* command.
+Notice how I didn't escape the `$1` value insertion in the *create unit* command.

-### Peers death
+### Units death

-The *die* command `~` allows a peer to delete itself.
+The *die* command `~` allows a unit to delete itself.

-The argument of the *die* command is the "testament" of the peer: it is a message that will be emitted just before the peer is deleted.
+The argument of the *die* command is the "testament" of the unit: it is a message that will be emitted just before the unit is deleted.

 ## Commands and functions detailed

 ### § insert sender signature

-The *insert sender signature* function returns the signature of the peer who sent the current message.
+The *insert sender signature* function returns the signature of the unit who sent the current message.

 ### _ set my signature

-The *set my signature* command is used to choose a string as the signature of the peer.
+The *set my signature* command is used to choose a string as the signature of the unit.

 ### ° insert fresh ID

 The *insert fresh ID* function inserts an auto-increment ID number, made of digits only.
 Its purpose is to create new vocabulary.

-### ¤ insert global value
+### ¤1 insert global value

 The *insert global value* function insert the current value of a global variable.

-### : set global value
+### :1 set global value

 The *set global value* command tries to assign a value to a global variable.
-It can fail if several peers try to do it simultaneously, in which case nothing happens.
+It can fail if several units try to do it simultaneously, in which case nothing happens.

 ### #1 capture value